sunriseapps/imagesorcery-mcp/README.md

 }
 ```

-Note: If you try to use a model size that hasn't been downloaded, you'll get an error message indicating that you need to download the model first.
+Note: If you try to use a model that hasn't been downloaded, you'll get an error message indicating that you need to download the model first.

 ## Examples of Questions for Claude